 If you wish to master data interpretation, you can practice these free table and graph questions, or purchase one of our level-specific packs.
 These packs include table/graph practice questions in the complexity appropriate to your job level: senior management level, graduate/management level or operational level.

 Depending on the job you are applying for, you may come across CEB's SHL tests in which you need to demonstrate basic knowledge of finance.
 These tests require you to analyse financial reports and to be familiar with concepts such as costs, profits, revenues, stocks, inflation, etc. Our graduate/management and senior management packs include extensive practice of financial concepts, as well as a helpful video tutorial that elaborates on inflation and related concepts in a simple and straightforward manner.
 Get a taste with our Inflation video tutorial:

-7. Practice!If you wish to do well in your CEB's SHL test, it is quite obvious that you need to practice lots of SHL-style questions.
+If you wish to do well in your CEB's SHL test, it is quite obvious that you need to practice lots of SHL-style questions.
 However, remember that the key for success is effective practice: you do need to practice as much as you can, but you also need to make sure you understand where and why you went wrong and learn from your mistakes.
-To learn how to choose the right preparation pack for CEB’s SHL tests, you can read this article.
+Before you start, why not take a look at our free CEB’s SHL-style numerical practice tests.